Life in the bomb shelter: Ukrainian coking plant trapped between the fronts

 By Pavel Polityuk

-AVDIYIVKA, Ukraine Every working day, Dmitry passes out through the massive iron doors of a Soviet-built nuclear bomb shelter, mounts three flights of stairs and strides across the compound to put in an eight-hour shift keeping one of Europe's biggest coking plants on line.
+AVDIYIVKA, Ukraine, June 26 Every working day, Dmitry passes out through the massive iron doors of a Soviet-built nuclear bomb shelter, mounts three flights of stairs and strides across the compound to put in an eight-hour shift keeping one of Europe's biggest coking plants on line.

 That's if it's quiet.
 If shells are falling, he might turn back rather than risk the 150-metre dash across open ground.